sertansenturk/makam_recognition_experiments/README.md

 These scripts and experiments are built for demonstrating our toolbox, [MORTY](https://github.com/altugkarakurt/morty).

 ### Structure of the Repository
+- The scripts are located in the base folder along with several miscallenaeous files (the license, readme, setup and requirement files).
 - The folder [./data](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/data) links to the relevant commit in [our makam recognition dataset](https://github.com/MTG/otmm_makam_recognition_dataset/releases/tag/dlfm2016), the folds and the summary of the evaluation obtained from all experiments.
 Due to file size constraints features, training models, results and evaluation files are not included in this folder and stored in [Zenodo](https://zenodo.org/record/57999) instead.
 - The folder [./dlfm_code](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/dlfm_code) has the relevant Python and MATLAB modules for the training, testing and evaluation.